Do you know Parsley starts to produce flowers as a tale-tell sign saying the end of the life cycle is near?

-Watch the video below for more tips on saving Parsley seed,
+Watch the video below for more tips on saving Parsley seeds,

 Parsley Seed for Sale

-Unlike some herbs with their rare availability of seeds, you can easily find Parsley seeds.
+You can easily find Parsley seeds, unlike some herbs with their rare availability of seeds.

 But commonly available option often comes along with poor-quality seeds as well.

 Therefore, you must choose well-renowned certified companies or nurseries to ensure quality seeds.

 Here, I have listed some stores with Parsley seeds for sale.